kristinev7/kafka-demo/README.md

 A **real-time, event-driven data streaming platform** built with **Apache Kafka** and **Spring Boot** to ingest, process, and expose continuous event data.
 This project focuses on **distributed backend architecture**, **stream processing**, and a deliberate comparison between **polling-based** and **push-based** data delivery models.
-The system currently uses REST polling, with WebSocket-based push delivery **in progress**.
+The system currently uses REST polling and WebSocket-based push delivery.

 ---